Shamanic Princess: Characters

 A member of the Guardian World's royal family, Tiara is an agent charged with retrieving the Throne of Yord.
 She believes strongly in her duty and is well known as one of the most powerful people in her world: she can both summon elemental beings and transform herself into a demon-like creature with red hair/wings coming from her head.
 Tiara is hot-tempered and can be abrasive, but she is more innocent and naïve than she likes to let on.

 As the story opens, she enrolls in a girls' college and pretends to be an ordinary young woman, as she searches for the powerful Throne of Yord, and her ex-lover Kagetsu.
 She is angered by Kagetsu's killing of her partner Graham, and by her classmate Lena's assistance of Kagetsu.
 The fact that Tiara's best friend Sara is inside the Throne of Yord does not initially seem to bother her.
-But after Kagetsu is badly injured by a mysterious foe, Tiara finds that she has feelings for him still, and isn't sure whether to help him or obey her orders.
+But after Kagetsu is badly injured by a mysterious foe, Tiara finds that she has feelings for him still, and is not sure whether to help him or obey her orders.

 When the Throne of Yord overtakes the entire city, Tiara starts fighting its cruel personality, and is forced to reexamine her feelings and her selfish motives.
 She teams up with Leon, Lena, Kagetsu and Japolo, and manages to bring Sara's kindly personality to the forefront of the Throne.

 She, Lena and Kagetsu return the Throne to the Guardian World, and Tiara mentions that she and Kagetsu will be "starting all over" romantically.

 Episodes 5-6 show some of Tiara's earlier years, as well as her budding love affair with Kagetsu, and the tempestuous, confusing relationship with her deformed first partner, Graham.
-She had great difficulty summoning Graham, because he was ensnared by her "shadow demon," until Tiara absorbed her shadow side and gained new power from it.
+She had great difficulty summoning Graham, because he was ensnared by her "shadow demon", until Tiara absorbed her shadow side and gained new power from it.

 Though Tiara cared deeply about Graham, she did not return his romantic feelings, and was angered by his hostility towards Kagetsu.

 Tiara initially seems very cold, nasty and mocking, as well as indifferent to the possible suffering of her friend Sara, which provokes Lena to rage against her.
 However, her confusion begins to show as she remembers her love for Sara and Kagetsu, and by the end she has become a much more understanding, warm person.